Wedding Processional Order

 4. Groomsmen

-They follow the Best Man and walk down the aisle solo or in pairs.
-They take their places up front, on the right side, with the first groomsman taking his place farthest from the groom.
-The groomsmen might form a diagonal line so they all get a good view of the couple.
+They walk down the aisle solo or in pairs.
+They take their places up front, with the first groomsman standing farthest from the groom.

 5. Bridesmaids

 They walk down the aisle solo or in pairs.
-They take their places up front, on the left side, with the first bridesmaid taking her place farthest from the bride.
-The bridesmaids might form a diagonal line so they all get a good view of the couple.
+They take their places up front, with the first bridesmaid standing farthest from the bride.

 6. Maid of Honor/Matron of Honor

 Before she walks down the aisle, she should do a final check to make sure the bride's veil, dress, and train look perfect.
-Then she walks down the aisle solo, following the rest of the bridesmaids, and stands at the bride's side during the ceremony.
-She might hold the bride's bouquet during the ceremony and then return it to the bride after the kiss.
-Read through our complete lists of maid of honor duties.
+Then she walks down the aisle and stands on the bride’s left.

 7. Flower Girl and Ring Bearer